Lehigh Gap Area Feeder Watch needs volunteers

-The Lehigh Gap Nature Center will conduct its 14th annual Lehigh Gap Area Feeder Watch on the weekend of February 12-14.
-Fifty-nine volunteers participated in the 13th annual survey last February and sighted over 4,000 birds of 45 different species - all three numbers were record-highs for the count.
-Over 30,000 birds have been tallied in the thirteen years of counting.
+The Lehigh Gap Nature Center will conduct its 17th annual Lehigh Gap Area Feeder Watch on the weekend of Feb.
+15-17.
+Seventy volunteers participated in the 16th annual survey last February and sighted over 3,000 birds of 38 different species - all three numbers were record-highs for the count.
+Over 40,000 birds have been tallied in sixteen years of counting.

 The objective of the Feeder Watch is to sample the numbers and species of birds visiting back-yard feeders on a particular winter day at as many feeders as possible in an area around Lehigh Gap.
 The results will be published by the Nature Center and distributed to local news media.

-The Feeder Watch survey is conducted by volunteers who live approximately within a 15-mile radius of Lehigh Gap.
-Anyone in that geographic area with one or more bird feeders of any type in their yard, and who can identify the individual species of birds that visit the feeders, is invited to participate in the 2010 Feeder Watch.
-Volunteers are asked to spend a few hours throughout the day on February 12, 13, or 14 observing their feeders and recording any visitors.
-The Lehigh Gap Area Feeder Watch is an opportunity for back-yard bird watchers ordinary citizens to make a contribution to a scientific study.
+The Feeder Watch survey is conducted by volunteers who live within a 15-mile radius of Lehigh Gap.
+Anyone in that geographic area with one or more bird feeders of any type in their yard, and who can identify the individual species of birds that visit the feeders, is invited to participate in the 2013 Feeder Watch.
+Volunteers are asked to spend a few hours throughout the day on Feb.
+15, 16, or 17 observing their feeders and recording any visitors.
+The Lehigh Gap Area Feeder Watch is an opportunity for back-yard bird watchers - ordinary citizens - to make a contribution to a scientific study.

 Volunteers will receive a Feeder Watch data sheet and instructions via email or regular mail as requested.
 To volunteer, contact the Nature Center at 610-760-8889 or at firstname.lastname@example.org, and provide your name, address, and phone number/email address and note that you are volunteering for the Feeder Watch program.